 7. Obscene tattoos

 Rocking a distasteful t-shirt may be enough to get you out kicked out of many amusement parks but what if you’re wearing something you can’t take off?
 If you have a tattoo that may be considered offensive, consider bringing a long sleeve shirt or you may be kicked out of a Disney park.
 They prohibit “obscene tattoos” but do not define those parameters.
 Better safe than sorry-- invest in some heavy duty concealer makeup.

 Segways are prohibited at many major parks including SeaWorld, Disney parks, and Busch Gardens.
 With winding paths, costumed characters and hundreds of kids running loose, theme park terrain is difficult enough to navigate on your own two feet, let alone trying to balance on a shaky, two-wheeled vehicle.
 A general Segway ban in theme parks is probably for the best.

 Unruly guest behavior can certainly ruin a great day at the park.
 Six Flags defines several prohibited behaviors – including line jumpers.
 While it's not uncommon to have to wait hours for some of the most popular park attractions, there's no excuse for cutting other guests.
 So be patient-- or face immediate eviction.

 10. Wearing emergency personnel-style clothing

-It's fine if your dream is to be a New York City cop, but leave your fake NYPD shirt at home.
-Universal Orlando won't let you in if wear wear an item of clothing that says Police, Paramedic or any gear that looks similar to a uniform designed for an emergency staff member.
+It's fine if your dream is to be a New York City cop, but leave your NYPD shirt at home.
+Universal Orlando won't let you in if you're wearing an item of clothing that says Police, Paramedic or any gear that looks similar to a uniform designed for an emergency staff member.
 Why?
-Parks want to cut down on confusion in case of a real emergency.
+Parks want to cut down on any confusion in case of a real emergency.